-- 1. Elect three directors to hold office for one-year terms expiring in 2017.
+- 1. Elect three directors to hold office for one-year terms expiring in 2018.
 Your Board of Directors recommends a vote FOR each nominee. - 2.
+Approve, by a non-binding advisory vote, the compensation paid to our named executive officers Your Board of Directors recommends a vote FOR the compensation paid to our executive officers. - 3.
 Attend to such other business as may properly come before the meeting and any adjournment or postponement thereof.

-Your Board of Directors has selected March 14, 2016 as the record date for determining stockholders entitled to vote at the annual meeting.
+Your Board of Directors has selected September 12, 2017 as the record date for determining stockholders entitled to vote at the annual meeting.

-The Proxy Statement, Proxy Card and Annual Report to Stockholders are being mailed to you on or about March 28, 2016.
+The Proxy Statement and Proxy Card are being mailed to you on or about September 25, 2017.
+The 2016 Annual Report to Stockholders was mailed to you on April 5, 2017.